My Quiet Kitchen

 • Preheat the oven to 375 degrees F and locate a baking sheet.
 Line the baking sheet with parchment paper or a silicone baking mat.
 If air frying, preheat the air fryer to 355 degrees F.

-• In a smaller bowl combine the dry breading ingredients first, then mix in the oil, if using.
+• In a small bowl combine the dry breading ingredients first, then mix in the oil, if using.
 For oil-free, simply omit the oil and note the reduced ingredient amounts (they still turn out great!).

 Notes